wgsl-tooling-wg/wesl-spec/Generics.md

 * the `@const` and `@must_use` function attributes are not allowed in user code either.
 We could support them too.
 * Accepting `AbstractInt`/`AbstractFloat` and returning them from functions?
 It could make sense in some cases.
 * Should we also allow using the generic parameters explicitly for built-in functions, for coherence?
+* Should we allow implicit parameter specialization, like WGSL does with the [overload resolution algorigthm](https://www.w3.org/TR/WGSL/#overload-resolution-section)?
 * Do we want to forbid overriding certain declarations?
 Perhaps a `@final` attribute?

 ## Examples